themattman/mongodb-raspberrypi-binaries/README.md

 - Ensure a [64-bit Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) has been installed on the Pi.

-  - Raspbian is 32-bit by default for maximum compatability.
+  - Raspbian is 32-bit by default for maximum compatibility.

 ```
 # Using wget assumes network connection.
 Can also copy with USB.